BhagyashriDuggireddy/Greek-Character-Recognition-ML/README.md

 ## Performance Evaluation

 Integral to our methodology was the rigorous evaluation of the algorithms' performance.
 Each model underwent comprehensive assessments on both validation and test datasets.
-Notably, the SVM and KNN models provided confidence scores, offering insights into the models' certainty in their predictions and enhancing transparency in their decision-making processes.
+Notably, the CNN,SVM and KNN models provided confidence scores, offering insights into the models' certainty in their predictions and enhancing transparency in their decision-making processes.

 ## Results